2151 Wesbrook Mall, Vancouver Canada

 We understand that many people begin their implant education in a surgical study club (having run our own surgical study clubs for many years) and we have seen the clinical growth of our members first-hand.
 That being said, we also recognize that the staff and time frame of most study clubs are limiting factors in providing a comprehensive foundation for dentists’ education in oral implantology.
 While there is tremendous value in taking surgical study clubs, as we cannot emphasize enough the importance of hands-on training and applying your knowledge, the vast majority of those clubs contain little or no didactic content and ultimately “you don’t know what you don’t know”.

 Our program starts from square one and walks you through the process of gathering the knowledge and skills necessary to progress in this field of dentistry.
-As a result, this is the perfect place for you to start.
+As a result, if you are new or relatively new to implants [or feel you need to start fresh], this is the perfect place for you to start.
 We encourage our graduates to continue their education through the Vancouver Implant Continuum study club or other implant study clubs available; however, for the depth of knowledge and skills needed in oral implantology, our program is the ideal starting point.
 A typical study club cannot provide you with the one-on-one personal attention and depth of knowledge that this can.
 And as one of our participants has commented, “You hit the ground running on day one.”

-We feel that surgical study clubs are a means of building on the knowledge base of the MaxiCourse.
-They come after the MaxiCourse.
+Our philosophy: surgical study clubs are a means of building on the knowledge base of the MaxiCourse and come after the MaxiCourse.
 We are setting a foundation.

 Conversely: I am an experienced clinician in implant dentistry and have been placing implants for a while.
 Is the AAID Vancouver MaxiCourse going to be challenging enough to be a worthwhile pursuit this coming year?